gabrielmouallem/starsling/README.md

 ### 7) Deploy to Vercel + Inngest Cloud

 1. Push to GitHub and import the repo into Vercel.
 2. Add all environment variables in Vercel (same as dev).
-If integrating with Inngest Cloud, also add `INNGEST_SIGNING_KEY` and `INNGEST_EVENT_KEY` provided by Inngest Cloud.
+For Inngest Cloud:
+   - Create an app in Inngest Cloud → add Vercel deployment → set Serve URL to `https://YOUR_DOMAIN/api/inngest`
+   - Copy `INNGEST_SIGNING_KEY` and `INNGEST_EVENT_KEY` from Inngest Cloud and add to Vercel env vars
 3. In your GitHub App, set:
    - Callback URL: `https://YOUR_DOMAIN/api/github/callback`
    - Webhook URL: `https://YOUR_DOMAIN/api/github/webhook`
-4. In Inngest Cloud, create an app → add a Vercel deployment → set Serve URL to `https://YOUR_DOMAIN/api/inngest`.
-5. Trigger events via the Cloud dashboard or your app; inspect Runs in Inngest Cloud.
+4. Redeploy and test webhook delivery from GitHub App settings or by opening/closing an issue in a connected repo.
+5. Check Inngest Cloud dashboard for function runs.

 ### Notes